bigchungus2303/NBA_Web_scraping_project/README.md

 Change log for 24/01/2024: Migrated the data successfully to Google cloud SQL for MySQL

 IV.
 INSIGHTFUL DASHBOARD:
+This version is out of date and will be updated soon:
 Ver1: https://app.powerbi.com/view?r=eyJrIjoiYjUzNDc4NzYtYzczMC00MTU2LWI3NjUtMTY1MmU4MjI1N2NhIiwidCI6ImNiOWViZjNhLTM4OWEtNDFjMC1hYTEwLTU3ZDVhZDhkZjg5OCJ9

 Change log for 14/01/2024